amiralitaheri/jdate_dart/README.md

 Method|Description
 ------|-----------
-parse(String string) | Parse the string an returns a JDate object, throws Exception if string is not valid tryParse(String string) | Tries to parse the string an returns a JDate object, returns null if string is not valid jalaliToGregorian(int year, int month, int date) | Converts Jalali date to Gregorian and return the result as a Map gregorianToJalali(int year, int month, int date) | Converts Gregorian date to Jalali and return the result as a Map hijriToGregorian(int year, int month, int date) | Converts Hijri date to Gregorian and return the result as a Map gregorianToHijri(int year, int month, int date) | Converts Gregorian date to Hijri and return the result as a Map jalaliToHijri(int year, int month, int date) | Converts Jalali date to Hijri and return the result as a Map hijriToJalali(int year, int month, int date) | Converts Hijri date to Jalali and return the result as a Map
+parse(String string) | Parse the string an returns a `JDate` object, throws Exception if string is not valid tryParse(String string) | Tries to parse the string an returns a `JDate` object, returns null if string is not valid jalaliToGregorian(int year, int month, int date) | Converts Jalali date to Gregorian and return the result as a `BasicDate` gregorianToJalali(int year, int month, int date) | Converts Gregorian date to Jalali and return the result as a `BasicDate` hijriToGregorian(int year, int month, int date) | Converts Hijri date to Gregorian and return the result as a `BasicDate` gregorianToHijri(int year, int month, int date) | Converts Gregorian date to Hijri and return the result as a `BasicDate` jalaliToHijri(int year, int month, int date) | Converts Jalali date to Hijri and return the result as a `BasicDate` hijriToJalali(int year, int month, int date) | Converts Hijri date to Jalali and return the result as a `BasicDate`

 ## Extension Methods